andrew0030/DakimakuraMod/src/main/resources/assets/dakimakuramod/dakis/readme_en_GB.txt

 name: Name of the Dakimakura.
 If not added the directory name is used.
 author: Name of the author.
 Will not be shown if none is provided.
 image-front: File name of the front image.
 If not provided the mod will look for front.png, front.jpg or front.jpeg
 image-back: File name of the back image.
-If not provided the mod will look for front.png, front.jpg or front.jpeg
+If not provided the mod will look for back.png, back.jpg or back.jpeg
 flavour-text: Flavour text that will be shown at the bottom of the item tool-tip.
 Will not be shown if none is provided.
 smooth: Should the image be smoothed when resized.
 Normally it's better to use true for photo realistic images and false for pixel art.
 Default is true.